andreabassi78/napari-sim-processor/README.md

 [![codecov](https://codecov.io/gh/andreabassi78/napari-sim-processor/branch/main/graph/badge.svg)](https://codecov.io/gh/andreabassi78/napari-sim-processor)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-sim-processor)](https://napari-hub.org/plugins/napari-sim-processor)

-A Napari plugin for the reconstruction of Structured Illumination Microscopy (SIM) with GPU acceleration (with pytorch, if installed).
+A Napari plugin for the reconstruction of Structured Illumination Microscopy (SIM) with GPU acceleration (pytorch/cupy if installed).
 Currently supports:
-   - conventional SIM data with a generic number of angle and phases (typically, 3 angles and 3 phases are used for resolution improvement in 2D)
+   - conventional SIM data with a generic number of angles and phases (typically, 3 angles and 3 phases are used for resolution improvement in 2D, but any combination can be processed by the widget)
    - hexagonal SIM data with 7 phases.

 The SIM processing widget accepts image stacks organized in 5D (`angle`,`phase`,`z`,`y`,`x`).